 Background Life Cycle Inventory Databases

-In addition to the primary data sources described in the preceding sections, several background life cycle inventory (LCI) databases have been used to provide information on upstream processes such as electricity inputs, transportation and manufacturing of chemical and material inputs.
+Several background life cycle inventory (LCI) databases were used to provide information on upstream processes such as electricity inputs, transportation, and manufacturing of chemical and material inputs.
 Ecoinvent 2.2 serves as the basis for most of the upstream infrastructure inputs and chemical and avoided fertilizer manufacturing (Frischknecht et al. 2005).
 The U.S. Life Cycle Inventory (U.S. LCI) database was used to represent the manufacture of some chemical and energy inputs in cases where applicable U.S. specific processes were available in the database (NREL 2012).

-All foreground unit processes were modeled using the 2016 California electrical grid mix (Table 1-4).
+All foreground (i.e., on-site) unit processes were modeled using the 2016 California electrical grid mix (Table 1-5).